vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 This method is optional, and allows you to inspect and potentially abort an API request in a way that adheres to the HTTP specification.
 If you choose not to override it (by implementing it in your Application.cfc), it will always return true, allowing the request to continue.
 If you implement it, you can check for things like an API key, or whether or not the customer has paid for your service, and return something other than the data that they are requesting.

-If you do not return TRUE, allowing the request to continue as normal, then Taffy expects you to return a **[representation](/atuttle/Taffy/wiki/Using-a-Custom-Representation-Class)** (either the generic class, included, or a custom one) that it should immediately return to the consumer, serialized to the appropriate format.
+If you do not return TRUE, allowing the request to continue as normal, then Taffy expects you to return a **[representation](/atuttle/Taffy/wiki/Using-a-Custom-Representation-Class)** (either the default class, or a custom one) that it should immediately return to the consumer, serialized to the appropriate format.
 If you simply want to return with a status code of 403 (which indicates "Not Allowed"), you could do this:

 ```cfs
 return newRepresentation().noData().withStatus(403);